nirelbaz/meniai/README.md

 ### Example Plugin: ESLint Integration

-Here’s an example of a plugin that integrates **ESLint** to automatically lint files during task processing.
+Here's an example of a plugin that integrates **ESLint** to automatically lint files during task processing.
 This plugin uses the `autoFeedback` hook to run ESLint on output files and provide feedback to the LLM:

 ```js
 import util from 'util';